 What is the legal BAC for CDL drivers?

-The legal limit to operate a commercial vehicle after drinking is .04.
+- The Arizona CDL DUI laws mandate the BAC limit to operate a commercial vehicle after drinking is .04.
 However, if the CDL holder is operating a personal vehicle (non-commercial), the limit remains .08.

 What is the legal BAC for CDL drivers in personal vehicles?